-Due to limited underlying growth in product demand, there has been a focus in recent years on increasing the complexity of refineries rather than expanding capacity.
-In the U.S., no new refineries have been built since 1980.
-However, due to improvements in process design and technology capacity has increased at around 1% per year.
+Due to limited underlying growth in product demand, there has been an increase in recent years towards increasing the complexity of refineries rather than expanding capacity.
+In the U.S., no new refineries have been built since 1980, however, improvements in process design and technology have seen capacity increase around 1% per year.

-The early refineries that were established were mainly used to process light sweet crude resulting in an increase in demand for light sweet crudes.
-As a result of higher oil prices in recent years, heavy crude oil is becoming more economically attractive.
-There has been an increasing interest in the development of new cost effective methods for extracting and transporting heavy crude oil for refining into valuable light and middle distillate fuels.
+The early refineries that were established were mainly used to process light sweet crude, resulting in an increase in demand for light sweet crude.
+As a result of higher oil prices in recent times, heavy crude oil is becoming more economically attractive.
+In addition, the interest in the development of new cost effective methods for extracting and transporting heavy crude oil for refining into valuable light and middle distillate fuels is also increasing.